pupil-labs/pupil-docs/neon/data-collection/psychopy/index.md

 ## Using PsychoPy with Neon

 When using PsychoPy with Neon, we recommend making a recording in the Neon Companion app for the duration of the experiment.
 PsychoPy’s standard "Eyetracker Record" component can be used to start and stop recordings accordingly.
+To save eyetracking data in PsychoPy's hdf5 format, enable the "Save hdf5 file" option within the experiment settings.

-For experiments that do not require screen-based gaze coordinates (e.g., pupillometry/eye state), this is all that is required.
+For experiments that only require pupillometry/eye state, make sure the "Compute Eye State" setting is enabled in the companion app.
+For experiments that do not require screen-based gaze coordinates, this is all that is required.

 To use Neon for screen-based work in PsychoPy, the screen needs to be robustly located within the scene camera’s field of view, and Neon’s gaze data subsequently transformed from scene camera-based coordinates to screen-based coordinates.
 The Pupil Labs eyetracker plugin for PsychoPy achieves this with the use of AprilTag Markers and the [real-time-screen-gaze](https://github.com/pupil-labs/real-time-screen-gaze) Python package (installed automatically with the plugin).